FarronF/limerick-council-meetings/meetings/2014/07/08-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes of Rathkeale Area Committee Meeting - 1st May 2014.md

 Councillor Keary (S) expressed concern at laden trucks taking

-lechate into the Pallaskenry estate and added that he had received--- several representations from the developer of this particular estate
+lechate into the Pallaskenry estate and added that he had received
+---
+several representations from the developer of this particular estate

 which is not in the charge of Limerick County Council expressing